 There are two main pathways to earn a Montana teaching license through alternative preparation.
 The Montana Office of Public Instruction provides further information on these pathways, which are outlined below.

 The Class 5 Provisional License is for individuals who have not completed all of Montana’s teacher licensing requirements, particularly if they have not graduated from an educator training program.
 To apply for this license, candidates must have a plan of study from an approved professional educator preparation program that leads to program completion within three years.
 This requires that candidates be admitted to a preparation program prior to applying for licensure.
 Once the non-renewable Provisional license is issued and a background check is passed, candidates may teach full-time while completing the program requirements.

 Class 4 Career and Technical License

 A Class 4 Career and Technical license is issued to those who have not completed an educational degree but have work experience in a career or technical area and wish to teach career and technical education subjects.
 10,000 hours of work experience or a combination of work experience and a degree are necessary to earn this certification.
+In some subject areas, professional licensure or certification may also be required.
 Candidates must also pass a fingerprint-based background check.

 Testing Requirements for Montana Alternative Certification

-If the subject(s) for which a candidate is seeking endorsement are covered under a Praxis II content-area exam, a candidate must usually pass the appropriate Praxis II assessment before earning full licensure in Montana.
+If the subject(s) for which a candidate is seeking endorsement are covered under a Praxis subject exam, a candidate must usually pass the appropriate content assessment before earning full licensure in Montana.